Munich is awesome!

 My tips for before and after our tour:

-This tour is right in the heart of it all—and thus very close to the Deutsches Museum, which is always worth a visit, not just with children.
-The Toy Museum in the tower of the Old Town Hall also fascinates young and old.
-And when your stomach starts rumbling, you can head back to the Viktualienmarkt, where everyone will find something to suit their taste.
-Or to the Platzl, where you can try more than just ice cream at Alfons Schubeck.
+This guided tour is right in the middle of it all – and therefore very close to the German Museum, which is always worth a visit, not just for families with children.
+Also, the Toy Museum The tower of the Old Town Hall fascinates young and old alike.
+And if your stomach starts to rumble?
+Then either head back to the Viktualienmarkt, where everyone can find something to their liking.
+Or go to the Isar River, where you can easily stock up on snacks at one of the legendary kiosks.

-Perhaps you'll head to the English Garden afterward, where a stroll through the beer garden and playground is a good way to combine a visit – but don't forget to pass the Eisbach surfers first!
-The Olympic Park is also easily accessible from the city center, offering something for every taste with its many attractions.
+Perhaps afterwards you could head to the English Garden, where a stroll combined the beer garden and the playground – but don't forget: first, stop by the Eisbach surfers!
+Also, the Olympic Park Easily accessible from the city center, it offers something for everyone with its many attractions.

 Frequently asked questions: